davidquon/objective-c-style/README.md

 ## Spacing

-* Always indent using tabs.
+* Always indent using spaces with 4 spaces as the default indentation.
 Be sure to set this preference in Xcode.
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the line below the statement and close on a new line.

 **For example:**